 Adding Values and Status

 Now, the main difference between Starbucks and Luckin coffee in China is the price.
 While Luckin was popular because of its cheap price, you need to remember that China is not a land of coffee drinkers.
-So why would peoples spend a good amount of money to order a big bag of Starbucks for their colleague?
+So why would peoples spend a good amount of money to order a big bag of Starbucks for their colleagues?

-Do you want to know more about Coffee brands strategy in China?
+Do you want to know more about Coffee brand’s strategy in China?
 Contact GMA a digital marketing agency, specialized in the Chinese digital market.